NLCaceres/my-portfolio/react-client/README.md

 ## Future Changes
 - Switch from Reactstrap to react-bootstrap (supports Bootstrap 5 plus quicker on the React upgrades)
+  - Instead of using card from react-bootstrap, create simple flex-div based container component for text half of Post.
+    - Title = h5.mx-2 + div.underline
-- Contact Us in a Footer
+- Include the following in Seeder:

-## Recent Changes
-- Added Modal Views that appear on click of images.
-Added a brightness darkener on images for desktops BS4 breakpoint.
-- Added in Carousels to those modals with project names included
-- Added in Carousels for lower breakpoints (mobile devices).
-- Single images do not render as carousels across app

-## To Add to Seeder List
-- About Me Edits
   - Laravel + Vue Account On It
   - Most of my experience with classic GUIs (Made in Java)

+## Recent Changes
+- Footer + Contact Me Button that displays modal or /contact-me page
+- React-Bootstrap migration beginning in Modal, Contact page, Footer & Alerts

 ## Quick Notes
 - React 17 decided to put testing dependencies in package.json's normal dependencies list.
 Why?